PritiSheoran/AIW-Infra-Migration/Labfiles/module2-exercise2.md

     sudo /opt/microsoft/omsagent/bin/omsadmin.sh -w <WorkspaceID> -s <PrimaryKey>
     ```

-15. Enter the following command.
+1. Enter the following command.
 This downloads a script that will install the Dependency Agent.

     ```s
     wget --content-disposition https://aka.ms/dependencyagentlinux -O InstallDependencyAgent-Linux64.bin
     ```

-16. Install the dependency agent by running the script download in the previous step.
+1. Install the dependency agent by running the script downloaded in the previous step.

     ```s
     sh InstallDependencyAgent-Linux64.bin -s